richdevelopments/corporate-dashboard/README.md

 **Headings**

-- Most of ther charts have subheadings above them.
-The Stacked Chart has the date range selected above it.
+- Most of the charts have subheadings above them.
+The Stacked Chart has the date range above it.
 This dynamically changes depending on the date range selected.

 **Charts**